 With its ancient port, Phoenician, Roman, and Crusader ruins, sandy beaches and the picturesque mountains that surround it make Byblos an ideal tourist destination.
 It has a old souk (traditional market) which smells of history.

 There is also a fossil museum in the souk.
 The Byblos Fossil Museum (aka Memory of Time) contains fossil collections of sharks, eels, shrimps, squids, rays, coelacanths and flying fish.
 Most of its collection comes from the nearby villages of Haqel-Byblos, Hjula, and Ennammoura.
 These three villages have gained international renown thanks to their quarries rich in wonderful marine fossils: fish, crustaceans, starfish, etc. Many of them are dated more than 100 million years old.
 Being enthused to possess fossils as most of these are available for sale, I bought a couple of these for my personal collections and as a souvenir.

 The city is also known for its fish restaurants, open-air bars, and outdoor cafes.
 How can I miss the taste of fresh fish and the smell of wine?
 Amazing combo!
 I enjoyed having fish and wine in one of these restaurants, whenever I visited this city.

+It’s no wonder then that Byblos was made a UNESCO World Heritage site in 1984.
 I love Byblos and have visited this place thrice.
 I would love to visit Byblos again!